Well, well, what do we have here? If it isn't me.

 "Ain't what I meant."

 The blonde paused, frowned, glanced down and then back up again.
-Not about to admit that half of him had a mind of its own, one in fact contradicting every word that fell from his mouth, he instead answered the question he knew would follow.
+Not about to admit that half of him had a mind of its own, one contradicting every word that fell from his mouth, he instead answered the question he knew would follow.

 The statement certainly strove for finality, which Naruto felt a sense of pride for.
 And as the redhead said nothing, merely stared with a narrow gaze, he almost dared to assume the man would admit defeat and give up.
 That was until his smirk returned and jacket disappeared, shirt following suit immediately after.
 He could not have looked more obnoxious.
 Nobody could've.